b10wf15h3d/b10wf15h3d.github.io/_posts/2022-05-25-My-First-Interview.md

 If you've recently passed your OSCP, work on HTB or OffSec PG then you should have no issues with this stage of the interview!
 Keep calm, take notes, take screenshots as you go along, take short break if necessary etc)

 One box was geared more towards infrastructure exploits (FTP,SMB,SMTP,etc), the second was hosting a web app and the third well numbnuts here tested my own VM provided to me!
-Thankfully I think the fact I provided my process of the testing they let it slide but was a facepalm moment when they explained in the interview what I'd done.
+Thankfully I think the fact I provided my process of the testing they let it slide but was a 🤦‍♂️ moment when they explained in the interview what I'd done.

 > `Read` the penetration scenario/instructions twice!
 {: .prompt-tip }